cybozu/octoken-action/README.md

 # Octoken

 > [!WARNING]
-> **Please note: This action is deprecated and should no longer be used.
+> **Please note: This action has been archived and should no longer be used.
 Please, migrate your workflows to the [actions/create-github-app-token](https://github.com/actions/create-github-app-token), which is being actively maintained by the official GitHub organization.**
-> **We plan to maintain it for about 6 months (until 2024/03).
-After that, we will archive this repository.**

 This action makes it easy to get a token for your GitHub App.